 National Historic Chemical Landmarks Program

 In 1992, the National Historic Chemical Landmarks program was created to enhance the public's recognition and appreciation of the contributions of the chemical sciences and chemical engineering to modern life and to increase the sense of pride in their practitioners.
 The Bakelizer was designated as the first landmark on November 9, 1993.
 Leo H. Baekeland used the Bakelizer autoclave to produce Bakelite, the first wholly synthetic plastic.
 To date, the American Chemical Society has declared more than 60 places, discoveries and achievements historic chemical landmarks.
-More information about the program.

 125 Year Anniversary